Earned Income Credit Table: Find Out If You Qualify

 When you earn a certain amount of income, you’re obligated to pay federal income taxes, which can take a bite out of your earnings.
-To ease your financial burden, the IRS offers various tax credits for which you might be eligible, such as the earned income tax credit (EITC).
+To ease your financial burden, the Internal Revenue Service offers various tax credits for which you might be eligible, such as the earned income tax credit — aka EITC.

 Here’s what you need to know about the EITC and whether you’re able to take advantage of it to reduce your tax liability.